apache/zeppelin/docs/usage/other_features/customizing_homepage.md

 ---
 layout: page
-title: "Customize Apache Zeppelin homepage"
+title: "Customizing Apache Zeppelin homepage"
 description: "Apache Zeppelin allows you to use one of the notes you create as your Zeppelin Homepage.
 With that you can brand your Zeppelin installation, adjust the instruction to your users needs and even translate to other languages."
-group: manual
+group: usage/other_features
 ---
 <!--
 Licensed under the Apache License, Version 2.0 (the "License");